d-bl/MAE-gf/docs/counting-snow/index.md

 On the right a solution for one snowflake of the 563412 family.

 Requirements for the blobs: span 4 threads, threads flow two by two into adjacent blobs.
-Not all blobs need to have an interaction for all of its four threads as shown in the 6-blobs solution.
+Not all blobs need to have an interaction for all of its four threads.

 Start with a template from the table below that corresponds with the set of blobs.
 Giving stitches a color in the first thread diagram (as shown in the screenshot below the table)